|

 size of a cow

-21 weeks pregnant I am absolutely not going to make a habit of this, but I've had several requests - from friends not web weirdos - so here you go: this is what I look like at the moment.
+I am absolutely not going to make a habit of this, but I've had several requests - from friends not web weirdos - so here you go: this is what I look like at the moment.
 I was surprised to see it actually; I think I look smaller than that in the mirror.
 Though it was taken last thing at night (hence not bothering to find a sensible background - pictures and AC controllers sticking out of my head; Jura's box behind my knees) and I do get steadily larger through the day.
+Tuesday, October 28, 2003

 21 weeks today!

 And the baby development websites are getting less interesting; I get the impression it is quite well formed, just needs to grow and work out.
 Though apparently it will start swallowing amniotic fluid this week (yuk!
 Like drinking your bath!)
 It's certainly getting its exercise anyway - not much kicking but plenty of squirming about and somersaults.
 It either loved my yoga class this morning or was moving about so much in protest; it's rather hard to tell.
+I can't think of any other news.
+I am still sleeping 10 hours a night (and this is supposed to be the full-of-beans trimester) and still have to eat all the time to prevent nausea and faintness - I am trying to be good though and have taken to carting about cereal bars, dried fruit and the like at all times to prevent those emergency snickers bars purchases.
+Saturday, October 25, 2003

 It's a...!